MikiP98/HumilityAFM/README.md

   - ~~Rename LEDs to light strips,~~ consider enabling them by default?
   - Make coloured Jack o'Lanterns
 - ~~Compress candlesticks into 4 items for each metal type~~
-- Move VoxelShapes from switches to a maps or variables
+- Move VoxelShapes from switches to maps or variables
 - Add hanging pots
 - Add crafting table on a stick?
 - Add carpet covered stairs?